re:constitution Fellowships

 Structure

-• Research stays during mobility period at two host institutions in EU / EEA / UK or CH, divided between a research institution and an institution working in a practical context and on a full-time basis each.
-The host institutions’ locations must differ from the EU country of residence during the time of the Fellowship.
+• Research stays at TWO host institutions in EU / non-EU EEA / EU candidate countries / UK or CH during mobility period, divided between a research institution and an institution working in a practical context and on a full-time basis each.
+The host institutions’ locations must differ from the country of residence during the time of the Fellowship

 • Stipend of 2.500,- € per mobility month to cover 6-month mobility phase

-• Participation in at least 2 out of 3 Fellows’ Exchange Meetings.
-Attendance of the first in-person meeting in October 2023 in Berlin is mandatory.
-Subsequently, at least one of the remaining meetings is to be attended (Second meeting: February 2024 online, Third meeting: June 2024 in-person outside of Germany)
+• Participation in at least 2 out of 3 Fellows’ Exchange Meetings (Attendance of the first in-person meeting in October 2024 in Berlin is mandatory.
+Subsequently, Fellows should attend at least one of these remaining meetings: Second meeting: February 2025 online, Third meeting: June 2025 in-person outside of Germany.

-• Presentation of re:constitution research project in Online Fellow Talks series, participation in full series optional
+• Presentation of re:constitution research project in Online Fellow Talks series, participation in full series optional, but appreciated.

 Eligibility